mcollina/heroku-buildpack-graphicsmagick/README.md

 ### Old way

-> Scripts use bellow are not maintained but you can be inspired by it.
+> Scripts use below are not maintained but you can be inspired by it.

 To change this buildpack, fork it on Github.
 Push up changes to your fork, then create a test app with `BUILDPACK_URL=<your-github-url>` and push to it.